Learn how to maximise your tax savings in India with key income tax deductions and exemptions. Simplified tips for salaried individuals and taxpayers.

 Principal repayment on home loans

-Interest on loans for higher education is fully deductible for up to 8 years.
+Interest paid on loans for higher education is fully deductible for up to 8 consecutive years.

-Deduction of up to ₹2 Lakhs on interest paid for self-occupied property.
+Claim a deduction of up to ₹2 Lakhs annually on interest payments for a self-occupied property, providing significant tax benefit to homeowners.

-Donations to specified funds and charitable institutions are eligible for deductions of 50% or 100%, with or without restriction, depending on the institution.
+Donations to specified charitable institutions offer deductions of 50% or 100%, with or without limits, depending on the recipient organisation.

-Section 80TTB: Deduction up to ₹50,000 for senior citizens on interest from savings and fixed deposits.
+Section 80TTB: Senior citizens can claim deductions up to ₹50,000 on interest from savings and fixed deposits.

-Gratuity received by employees upon retirement is tax-exempt up to ₹20 Lakhs for those covered under the Payment of Gratuity Act.
+Gratuity received upon retirement is tax-exempt up to ₹20 Lakhs for employees covered under the Payment of Gratuity Act.

-Agricultural income in India is fully exempt from tax, although it may be considered for rate calculation when you have non-agricultural income.
+Income derived from agricultural sources is entirely exempt from tax, although it might be considered when calculating your overall tax rate if you also have non-agricultural income.

 Feature |